Frequently Asked Questions

 To start at the beginning, we'll start at the minimum degree node.
 Now I start my papers with some initial lemmas.
 Those were some of my first walks through the world of oriented graphs.

-It wasn't long after that that I came up with the definition of decreasing sequence property.
+It wasn't long after that that I came up with the definition of Decreasing Neighborhood Sequence Property.
 And that's when things started to get interesting.
-I'm drawing graphs, and I'm seeing patterns, but I need to test more cases.
+I started drawing graphs and seeing patterns, but I need to test more cases.
 What about back arcs?
 Can I predict this?

 I found that simply writing a computer program was easier than doing each example by hand.
 These first examples were on the JavaScript canvas.
-They also included an information table to let me know about the nodes.
+These programs also included an information table to let me know about the nodes, their first and second degrees.

 Doing those programs helped my thinking evolve.
 Once I saw certain patterns, I knew what I was looking for, and looking to prove.
 The proofs still weren't easy, but I wasn't lost in the wilderness.